-We work in partnership with the Department of Health (Health) to achieve the Australian Government's health policy objectives.
+We work in partnership with the Department of Health and Aged Care (Health and Aged Care) to achieve the Australian Government's health policy objectives.

 We make payments for services provided by eligible health professionals under Medicare, the PBS and other programs, such as the Australian Immunisation Register.

-Health is responsible for the policy development of the Medicare program and the Medicare Benefits Schedule (MBS).
+Health and Aged Care is responsible for the policy development of the Medicare program and the Medicare Benefits Schedule (MBS).

-We are responsible for administering the Medicare program on behalf of Health.
+We are responsible for administering the Medicare program on behalf of Health and Aged Care.
 This includes registering details for health professionals eligible to have Medicare benefits paid for their services.

 Working as a health professional in Australia